 My favorite self-reliance publisher is Chelsea Green Publishers – Founded in 1984, Chelsea Green Publishing is recognized as a leading publisher of books on the politics and practice of sustainable living, publishing authors who bring in-depth, practical knowledge to life, and give readers hands-on information related to organic farming and gardening, ecology and the environment, healthy food, sustainable economics, progressive politics, and, most recently, integrative health and wellness.

-My own publisher is Ulysses Press and you can find my book , The Beeswax Workshop here on Amazon.
+My own publishers are Ulysses Press and Rockridge Press.
+You can find my book, The Beeswax Workshop here on Amazon.
 I highly recommend you get a paperback copy so that you can write right in the margins of the book and make notes about your favorite recipes.
 My other books can also be found on Amazon.
 The Beginner’s Book of Essential Oils and Homegrown Healing.

 The DIY Herbal Fellowship is one of Joybilee Farm’s programs,a monthly masterclass in small bites so that you can learn during a coffee break or while you are waiting for dinner to cook.
 You can join the DIY Herbal Fellowship here.